Queensland Children's Hospital

 The Marketplace is an evening market in the Northern Territory that activates an urban space to bring together a diverse multicultural community and showcase the talents, creativity and interests of local community members.
 The marketplace opens weekly in Malak at Chambers Crescent Car Park, from 4pm until 9pm every Saturday through the Dry Season (27 weeks).

 The market has developed a space that offers a platform for community building, as well as opportunities to develop small business enterprises which reveal and share a unique local community culture.
-With around 70 stallholders each week, the markets are well attended with around 1500 to 2000 local visitors and 200-300 tourists during peak season attracted to each market.
+With approximately 50 stallholders each week, the markets are well attended with around 1500 to 2000 local visitors and 200-300 tourists during peak season attracted to each market.

 In a city known for markets, Malak Marketplace is an innovator.
 The markets have significantly committed management practises and stallholders to eco-friendly and sustainable development.
 The marketplace is continually introducing new ideas and methods focusing on quality organic produce, environmental sustainability, community education, multiculturalism, families, support of local growers and traders, musicians and performers and clean living.